kardasmanish/TASK-5/README.md

     - To tell Jenkins server to perform certain tasks i.e, to automate build, test and deploy (we can include any other stages) we often write instructions to be followed by Jenkins server in Jenkinsfile.
 To use this you need to install Pipeline plugin on Jenkins
     - [Jenkins Pipeline](https://jenkins.io/doc/pipeline/tour/getting-started/) is a suite of plugins which supports implementing and integrating continuous delivery pipelines into Jenkins.
 A continuous delivery pipeline is an automated expression of your process for getting software from version control right through to your users and customers.
 Jenkins Pipeline provides an extensible set of tools for modeling simple-to-complex delivery pipelines "as code".
 The definition of a Jenkins Pipeline is typically written into a text file (called a Jenkinsfile) which in turn is checked into a project’s source control repository.

-    In the current project I provided instructions to Jenkins, to build my python application, test it and upload the artifacts or binaries or by products to JFrog Artifactory.
-In order to use Jenkinsfile you need to select Pipeline option while creating while creating a Job.

     <img src="Images/jenkinspipeline.JPG" width="400" height=200>

-   In this pipeline , I'm not deploying application on sever, but when you build the Job you can use the applicayion in your localhost, port:5000.
-Check this [tutorial](https://www.youtube.com/watch?v=_o42ZCkCJb4) for further details to use Jenkinsfile in pipeline.
-The Artifactory stage that used in the Jenkinsfile will be coverd below.

 - ## JFrog Artifactory
     <a href="https://jfrog.com/" ><img src="Images/jf.jpg" width="35" height=35></a>